 Roof replacements are costly.
-Find out when the roof was last addressed, and whether it was a patch or a replacement.
-Look for signs of damage from the street and make sure you view the rood from as many angles as possible.
+Find out when the roof was last checked or repaired, and if it was repaired, whether it was a patch or a replacement.
+Look for signs of damage from the street and make sure you view the roof from as many angles as possible.

 Look beyond the obvious into the details: Is local traffic a nightmare in rush hour?
 Is there reliable transit nearby?
 Is the home near green space, schools, and recreational facilities?
 Take a walk AND a drive around the neighbourhood to get to know it from both a driver and a pedestrian’s point of view, as the two can be very different.

 If the home doesn’t have a garage, will the driveway accommodate your vehicles?
 Is there good on-street visitors’ parking?
 What rules govern that parking (if it exists)?
 These are all questions that a seller should be able to answer, so don’t forget to have your real estate agent ask them for you.

 Even after you’ve checked the details, you should still get a second opinion from a pro.
 If you are going to make that offer, make it contingent on a home inspection.

 A reliable home inspector can dig deeper into the details and possibly find things that you have overlooked.
 It will involve a small extra expense – about $300 – and add a little more time to your move-in timeline, but isn’t your peace of mind worth it?